uaineteine/GitPusher/README.md

 ## Roadmap

-**Alpha 1.2**
+**Alpha 1.3**

->Create new branch not just change the commiting one
+>add remote names to use
->Error checking for change branch and remote names
+>error checking for change branch and remote names with feedback direclty from the command call